 Construction of the floating type usually requires a flood basin, graving dock, or drydock.
 The units are essentially constructed in the dry and floated out and transported (on their own or on barges) to the site.
 Availability of such a facility and transportation of the floating units through open ocean waters and restricted inland waters for deployment at the site are serious considerations.
 In this respect, the floating type has a significant advantage over others in that the bulk of construction activity can be shifted to other parts of the country where labor, economic, and environmental conditions are more favorable.
-Other concepts of construction such as barge-mounted construction and floating-form construction are described in UG-0007.
+Other concepts of construction such as barge-mounted construction and floating-form construction are described in NCEL UG-0007, Advance Pier Concepts, User's Guide.

-2-9 Hydraulic Fill.
+2-9 HYDRAULIC FILL.